PASTORAL MINISTRY HANDBOOK | CHAPTER 11

 To become a candidate for this license, a person must fulfill the following:

-1. Hold a local church license from a United Brethren church, or a provisional license, for at least 12 months.
+1. Hold a provisional license for at least 12 months.

 2. Complete two years of college and the course in United Brethren church history.